RESPONSIBLE BREEDER

 • Welcomes visits prior to taking the puppy home.

-• Provides AKC papers with every puppy, no papers
+• Provides AKC papers with every puppy, no papers no puppy.

 A good breeder will take your time,

-a bad breeder will take your money!
+A bad breeder will take your money!